harvard-lil/nuremberg/README.md

 ## Project Structure

-The project is organized into several feature-oriented omodules ("apps" in Django parlance).
+The project is organized into several feature-oriented modules ("apps" in Django parlance).
 Each module includes all URL routing, model and view code, tests, templates, JavaScript code, and static assets for the corresponding feature set:

 - `nuremberg`: The core module; files for root URL routing, test hooks, inherited templates, and site-wide style files.
   - `.content`: Files for static pages with project information, etc.